nurul3101/dev-notes/General-CS-Useful Notes.md

 - Read StackTrace
 - Do not debug production. make sure it is not cached
-- While Debugging APIs make ure to check network tabs.
+- While Debugging APIs make sure to check network tabs.
 -
--

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTcxODg0MzIxXX0=
+eyJoaXN0b3J5IjpbLTI1NTAyMDcxM119
 -->